 HSBC was committed to the application and promotion of global standards.
 Key areas of focus for HSBC's Responsible Investment Policy were the ten principles of the United Nations Global Compact (UNGC).
-These principles included nonfinancial risks such as human rights, labour, environment and anti-corruption.
+These principles included non-financial risks such as human rights, labour, environment and anti-corruption.
 HSBC was also a signatory of the UN Principles of Responsible Investment.
 This provided the framework used in HSBC's approach to investment by identifying and managing sustainability risks.
 Companies in which the sub-fund invested would be expected to comply with the UNGC and related standards.
-Companies having clearly violated one, or with at least two presumed violations, of the ten principles of the UNGC were systematically excluded.
-The sub-fund conducted enhanced due diligence on companies that were considered to be non-compliant with the UN Global Compact Principles, or were considered to be high risk as determined by HSBC's proprietary ESG ratings.
-Companies were also evaluated in accordance with international standards like the OECD Guidelines.
+Companies having clearly violated one of the ten principles of the UNGC were systematically excluded.

 The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomyaligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific Union criteria.
 The "do no significant harm" principle applies only to those investments underlying the financial product that take into account the Union criteria for environmentally sustainable economic activities.
 The investments underlying the remaining portion of this financial product do not take into account the Union criteria for environmentally sustainable economic activities.